CodeDann/Pause_UCLH/README.md

 If you have any questions / issues please email pauzdevelopment@gmail.com

+If you would like to request account deletion please email pauzdevelopment@gmail.com

 ## Development

 Pause is a Flutter app that runs on iOS and Android.